alban-read/M1-MICRO-FORTH/M1MicroForth.md

 **FREE**

-Dangerous word that frees memmory given a pointer as an argument.
+Hazardous word that frees memory given an allocated pointer as an argument.